nesquena/rabl/README.md

 ### Caching ###

-Caching works by saving the entire template output to the configured cache_store in your application.
-Note that caching is currently **only available** for
-Rails but support for other frameworks is planned in a future release.
+RABL has built-in caching support for templates leveraging fragment caching strategies.
+Note that caching is currently **only available** for but support for other frameworks is planned in a future release.
+Simplest caching usage is:

-For Rails, requires `action_controller.perform_caching` to be set to true in your environment, and for `cache` to be set to a key (object that responds to cache_key method, array or string).

 ```ruby
 # app/views/users/show.json.rabl